montaque22/object-reader/README.md

 # ObjectReader

 **ObjectReader** provides a safe way to access and modify arrays and objects.
 Gone are the days of seeing...
->TypeError: Cannot read property '<insert non-existent property name here>' of undefined.
+>TypeError: Cannot read property '{insert non-existent property name here}' of undefined.

 **ObjectReader** allows you to access all the undefined properties and array indecies you want without complaining.